 Configuring the UltraStack cache includes many options that are normally considered advanced.
 The advanced options for the cache are accessed through a link at the bottom of the Cache Manager page.
 The options available with the advanced section let you fine-tune how NGINX caching works.
 Follow the steps below to learn about these options and how to use them.
-These features are also built into the VPS for WordPress hosting plan.
+These features are also built into the WordPress VPS hosting plan.

 How to Access the Cache Manager Advanced Options

 - Click on Cache Manager.

 - In the Cache Manager, scroll to the bottom of the screen.
 Click on the link labeled Show Advanced Options.